bitcoin-core/meta/MODERATION-GUIDELINES.md

 If moderation decisions are causing repeated problems, please request a review of moderation decisions by opening a public issue in https://github.com/bitcoin-core/meta/issues/new or email moderation@bitcoincore.org privately, so patterns of bad decisions can be discussed and corrected.
 Please include as much detail as you can provide about the specific moderation decisions which were unfair or counterproductive.
 If you think it is relevant, you can also include background information about things like past disagreements or conflicts of interest.
 Focus of the review will only be to improve moderation decisions and quality of discussion so please only include background information that is likely to be relevant to making better moderation decisions.

-If a review uncovers problems, it could result in new moderation guidelines being written or moderators being asked change their behavior less formally.
+If a review uncovers problems, it could result in new moderation guidelines being written or moderators being asked to change their behavior less formally.
 In more extreme cases, it could result in a specific moderator being asked not to moderate specific posters, leaving it to other moderators with less history who can be more credibly neutral.
 In the worst case, if moderators' decisions are really outside the best-effort practices described in this document, project maintainers can remove moderators.

 ## Recommended actions